NASA is hiring new astronauts to go to the moon

-NASA announced Monday that it’s hiring two astronauts — one man, one woman — to travel to the moon within the next three years to explore the satellite’s south pole.
+NASA announced Monday that it’s hiring two astronauts — one man, one woman — to travel to the moon within the next three years to explore its south pole.

-That trip, NASA said, is part of the agency’s next big mission — to establish “sustainable exploration” with “commercial and international partners” on the satellite by 2028.
+That trip, NASA said, is part of the agency’s next big mission — to establish “sustainable exploration” with “commercial and international partners” on the moon by 2028.

 After that comes the “giant leap” to Mars in the mid-2030s, the agency said.

-Applicants only need two years of work toward a PhD program in math, science, technology or engineering; a completed doctorate in medicine; to have completed an internationally recognized pilot test program by June 2021; and to best the thousands of people they'll likely compete against.
+Applicants only need two years of work toward a doctoral program in math, science, technology or engineering; a completed doctorate in medicine; to have completed an internationally recognized pilot test program by June 2021; and to best the thousands of people against whom they'll likely compete.

 The last time NASA solicited applications for new astronauts was 2015, when 18,300 people applied.